smarkio/smarkio-api-client/README.md

 Contents
 --------

-- src/Adclick/Smarkio/API - Code to interact with the Smarkio relations API.
+- src/Adclick/Smarkio/API - Code to interact with the Smarkio Internal API.
 - examples/ - Some examples on how to use this accelerator.

 Before you start